Roman Dziadkiewicz

 Stream Art Network.

-He studied and obtained his doctorate at the
+He studied and obtained his PhD at the ️🙊

-For years he has developed a practice stretched between
+For years Rom has developed a practice stretched between

 visual arts, performance, poetry, non-institutional education,